gboncoffee/dots/README.md

 - yt-dlp

 Other annotations:
-- run `xhost +SI:localuser:root` to use sudo on wayland.
+- Run `xhost +SI:localuser:root` to use `sudo` on wayland.
-- use gpg with the `/usr/bin/pinentry-tty` pinentry.
+- Use gpg with the `/usr/bin/pinentry-tty` pinentry.
+- My setup uses mostly stuff from systemd when available: systemd-network, systemd-resolved, systemd-boot.
+Still didn't switched to `run0` because `base-devel` depends on `sudo` anyways.